INT Program INT-18-3

 Week 4 (October 22-26) : Symposium week

 A five-day symposium will be held during the central week, covering all the major topics related to the EIC.
-A workshop registration fee will apply.
+A $45 workshop registration fee will apply.
 The registration fee includes participation in the workshop, lectures, and coffee breaks.

 Weeks 5 & 6 (October 29-November 9) : eA collisions

 Conveners: Giovanni Chirilli, Charles Hyde, Anna Stasto, Thomas Ullrich, Bowen Xiao

 These two weeks will focus on the physics of electron-ion collisions.
 Topics such as nuclear PDF/TMD/GPD, non-linear small-x evolution equations, diffraction, particle production and correlations will be discussed.

 Week 7 (November 12-16) : pA and AA collisions

 Conveners: Adrian Dimitru, Francois Gelis, Tuomas Lappi, Yacine Mehtar-Tani

 The final week will be devoted to studying implications of what we would learn in eA collisions at EIC for our understanding of pA and heavy ion collisions at RHIC and LHC (and vice versa).